GeunhwaJeong/haneul-new/doc/src/contribute/faq.md

 ### Can I run a Haneul validator node?

-You can now [register to participate](https://airtable.com/shr3phh3FCZYhZUDF) in [Haneul Incentivized Testnet as a validator](https://haneul.io/resources-haneul/validator-registration-open/)!

 We have a public [Haneul Devnet](../build/devnet.md) with nodes operated by Haneul Labs.
 And you can now run a networked [Haneul Fullnode](../build/fullnode.md).